Ashfook1/SkyCrop/README.md

-# Kharif Knights - Smart Farming Solutions
+# SkyCrop - Smart Farming Solutions

 ![logo](images/logo.jpeg)

 ## Introduction

-Kharif Knights is a smart farming solution designed to empower farmers with data-driven insights and intelligent tools for optimizing crop health, managing resources, and improving yields.
+SkyCrop is a Smart and convinient farming solution designed to empower farmers with data-driven insights and intelligent tools for optimizing crop health, managing resources, and improving yields.
 It provides real-time crop monitoring, pest and disease detection, and an AI-powered farm management assistant.

 ## Features